KingrogKDR/my-shell-go/README.md

     cd my-shell-go
     ```
 3. **Build the project:**
+   *Since the file is built as the shell-script executes, allow executable permissions.*
     ```sh
-    // add executable permissions to the file chmod +x shell.sh
+    chmod +x shell.sh
     ```